Philosophy of testimony

 The philosophy of testimony (also, epistemology of testimony) considers the nature of language and knowledge's confluence, which occurs when beliefs are transferred between speakers and hearers through testimony.

+Definitions

 Testimony constitutes words, gestures, or utterances that convey beliefs.
 This definition may be distinguished from the legal notion of testimony in that the speaker does not have to make a declaration of the truth of the facts.
 The role of testimony in acquiring belief and knowledge has been a relatively neglected philosophical issue.
-CAJ (Tony) Coady believes that this is because traditional epistemology has had a distinctly individualist flavour.

-However, it seems that many of the beliefs that we hold have been gained through accepting testimony.
+C. A. J. Coady believes that this is because traditional epistemology has had a distinctly individualist flavor.
+It seems that many of the beliefs that we hold have been gained through accepting testimony.
 For example, one may only know that Kent is a county of England or that David Beckham earns $30 million per year because one has learned these things from other people.
 A more striking example is the belief about one's own birthdate.
 If you know your birthdate, the evidence for your belief was almost certainly received through testimony.